 - Pursued coursework consistent with admissions requirements for the DVM program, including introductory chemistry, introductory biology, English, algebra, pre-calculus, or calculus, and introductory courses in science including agriculture, biology, and veterinary medicine.

 - Can provide three letters of recommendation.
-At least one should come from a veterinarian who can speak to the applicants's potential for success within the food animal profession.
+At least one should come from a veterinarian who can speak to the applicant's potential for success within the food animal profession.
 Other references should be from evaluators who know the applicant from an educational or professional setting.

 Applying to VetFAST